Symantec CIC Onboarding

 So Easy A Caveman Can Do It.

 Symantec's Certificate Intelligence Center is an enterprise software solution that discovers, monitors, and renews SSL certificates across large networks.
 It is a very powerful tool, but it has a very steep learning curve.
-At the time of this project, the process to learn & deploy, even in a test environment with support could take months.
-This was especially problematic for the sales cycle, given that it was difficult to run a demo.
+At the time of this project, deployment of the product could take months, even in a test environment with technical support.
+Not only was this a poor customer and user experience, it created internal problems as well.
+Sales teams struggled to set up demos, and the support team was inundated at all times.

 - set up all other users, each with their unique role permissions